COVID-19 vaccination in Australia: Janssen (J&J) vaccine

 On 25 June 2021, provisional approval was given by the TGA to the Janssen COVID-19 vaccine, the third vaccine for potential use in Australia.
 Strict conditions were imposed on Janssen, which includes further investigation documents related to the efficacy, long term effects and safety concerns that must be provided regularly to TGA.
 As of 3 August 2021 following the release of the 'Op COVID SHIELD National COVID Vaccine Campaign Plan', it is not included in the vaccination program.

 Novavax vaccine

 On 20 January 2021, the Novavax vaccine was issued a provisional determination by the TGA making it eligible to apply for provisional registration in the Australian Register of Therapeutic Goods (ARTG).
 As of 14 June 2021, Novavax had entered the final stage of trials.
 As of 8 July 2021, the Novavax COVID-19 vaccine was under evaluation by the TGA for use in Australia.
-As of 23 January 2022, the TGA gave provisional approval and as of 24 January, ATAGI has approved it's rollout to start when shipments arrive in late February.
+As of 23 January 2022, the TGA gave provisional approval and as of 24 January, ATAGI has approved its rollout to start when shipments arrive in late February.

-Currently Novavax is available free of charge to self described Australian citizens with or without Medicare.
-Walk in clinics are available in capital cities.